|

 N/A |

-When an exemption is reported (and verified if deemed questionable), workers must apply the exemption on the first of the month in which the exemption began, regardless of when the exemption is reported.
+When an exemption is reported (and verified, if determined to be clear but deemed questionable), workers must act promptly to apply the exemption on the first of the month in which the exemption began, regardless of when the exemption is reported.

 The FoodShare Clock Page may need to be adjusted once an exemption is applied to the case (see SECTION 3.17.1.13 ADJUSTING FOODSHARE CLOCK PAGE).